vitonzhangtt/TabbarDisappear/README.md

 # TabbarDisappear
-UITabBar will disappear after calling `[UINavigationController popToRootViewControllerAnimated:]` with YES.
+UITabBar will disappear after calling `[UINavigationController popToRootViewControllerAnimated:]` with `YES`.